I Want To...

 Can a previous Zika infection cause a woman who later gets pregnant to have a baby with microcephaly?

 There is currently no evidence to suggest that Zika virus presents a risk of birth defects for future pregnancies after it has cleared from the bloodstream.
 Zika virus usually remains in the blood of an infected person for about a week but may be present longer in semen and urine.
+The virus may last longer in the blood of a pregnant woman.

 How is Zika diagnosed?